Breast Cancer Awareness

 Supporting Awareness and Action

 At Sterling Medical Staffing, we proudly stand with our healthcare professionals, patients, and families in promoting breast cancer awareness.
-Our nurses, CNAs, and healthcare partners play a vital role in education, advocacy, and compassionate care.

 This month, we encourage everyone to: